-Many existing clustermanager solutions are dealing with a single cluster instance, as the term "clustermanager" suggests.
-However, when running several hundreds or thousands of cluster instances, you likely will not want to manage each of them individually.
-In addition, failover should not only be triggered (not to be confused with executed) individually at cluster level, but likely also at a higher granularity such as a room, or a whole datacenter.
+7.1.
+Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication should not only be triggered (not to be confused with executed) individually at cluster level, but likely also at a higher granularity such as a room, or a whole datacenter.
 Otherwise, some chaos is likely to happen.